 (D) "Blind/legally blind" is a physical condition in which the central visual acuity is not more than 20/200 in the better eye with correcting lenses; or in which the visual acuity with proper correction, if better than 20/200, is accompanied by a limit to the field of vision in the better eye to such a degree that its widest diameter subtends an angle of no greater than twenty degrees as defined in division (B) of section 3304.28 of the Revised Code.

 (E) "BSVI" (i.e., bureau of services for the visually impaired) or "bureau," is the designated Ohio agency responsible for implementing the provisions of the Randolph-Sheppard Act and its amendments and sections 3304.28 to 3304.35 of the Revised Code in addition to the purpose outlined in paragraph (B) of rule 3304-1-01 of the Administrative Code.
-The"rehabilitation services commission" (RSC) is the agency responsible for overseeing BSVI.
+"Opportunities for Ohioans with Disabilities" ( OOD) is the agency responsible for overseeing BSVI.

 (F) "Bureau-grantor agreement" (BGA) is the signed agreement between BSVI and grantor for a business enterprise (BE) facility.

 (G) "Bureau-operator agreement" (BOA) is a signed permanent agreement between BSVI and the operator of a facility.

 (H) "Bureau-temporary operator agreement" (BTOA) is a signed temporary agreement between BSVI and the operator of a facility for a limited period of time which is designated in the agreement.

 (I) "Business Enterprise area manager" is the BSVI employee who reports directly to the BE program manager of BSVI or the director's designee and is the principal field manager for the BE program in an assigned area of the state.